rintnetwork/front-end/src/content/rey/get-involved/staking-community-grants/index.md

    <ul>
     <li>Showing a clear grasp of the problem you're trying to solve</li>
-    <li>Clearly identifying your project's impact and how it would help the rnt staking ecosystem</li>
+    <li>Clearly identifying your project's impact and how it would help the rey staking ecosystem</li>
     <li>Detailed description of your project</li>
   </ul>
 </ExpandableCard>